Nani-o/ansible-lxd-deploy/README.md

 ###### lxd_snap_channel

+This variable controls the channels used for installing LXD.

-By default this variable is set to stable to installs the latest LXD release.
+By default this variable is set to stable to installs the latest stable LXD release from the default channel.

 ```YAML
 lxd_snap_channel: 2.0/edge